podium-lib/layout/README.md

 ### .process(HttpIncoming)

-Metod for processing a incomming http request.
-This method is intended to be used to implement support for multiple http frameworks and should not really be used directly in a layout server.
+Metod for processing an incoming HTTP request.
+This method is intended to be used to implement support for multiple HTTP frameworks and should not really be used directly in a layout server.

 What it does:

--   Runs [@podium/context] parsers on the incomming request and sets an object with the context at `HttpIncoming.context` which can be passed on to the client when requesting content from podlets.
+-   Runs [@podium/context] parsers on the incoming request and sets an object with the context at `HttpIncoming.context` which can be passed on to the client when requesting content from podlets.
 -   Mounts the [@podium/proxy] so each podlet can do transparent proxy requests if needed.

 Returns a Promise.
-If the inbound request does match a proxy endpoint the returned Promise will resolve with `undefined`.
+If the inbound request matches a proxy endpoint the returned Promise will resolve with `undefined`.
 If the inbound request does not match a proxy endpoint the returned Promise will resolve with the passed in [HttpIncoming] object.

 The method take the following arguments: